 Time is speeding up.
 American cultural configuration has evolved to the degree that old-style counter cultural behaviors no longer have cultural impact outside the microcosm.
 I met a lot of creative writers and musicians at the weekly variety show I hosted in Denver a few years ago.
 Some of the younger ones had no apparent knowledge of their forebears, in some cases people world-famous as recently as twenty years back were unknown to them.
 “How do you start a counter-culture?” one asked.
 I told him the story of an artists’ collective I was part of in the 90s.
 We hosted events without specified performers designed to inspire improvised jams by attendees.
 I think we had seven or eight of them over a period of five or six years.
 That was our attempt to start one, a Denver-specific occurrence that never went beyond local underground history and barely made much of a mark even there.
 We all grow up encompassed by the doings of bygone bigshots, and as an artist, I’ve always felt like the result of some previous counter-culture in an endless war between law and joy or some other conflict along similar lines, and maybe you have, too.

-American history is rooted in conflict, beginning with a conflict between pilgrims and the redcoats, then the ongoing conflict between colonists and natives, then the Civil War, North vs. South; racial bias of every imaginable nature and gender bias and sexual preference; old versus young; counter culture versus culture.
+American history is rooted in conflict, beginning with a conflict between pilgrims and the redcoats, followed by the (ongoing) conflict between colonists and natives, getting into the Civil War, North vs. South–a culture of separation breeding racial bias of every imaginable nature, and gender bias and sex-preference bias; old versus young; counter culture versus culture.